padreati/rapaio/README.md

 This journal contains info regarding the history of implementation.
 Basically here we can follow the progress of the implementation:

-**16-Feb-2014** - Ported matrix operations and decompositions from JAMA project to rapaio.
+**16-Jan-2014** - Ported matrix operations and decompositions from JAMA project to rapaio.

-**16-Feb-2014** - Implemented numeric vector operations.
+**16-Jan-2014** - Implemented numeric vector operations.
 It follows the design from R.

+**21-Jan-2014** - Implemented multilayer perceptron with sigmoid function